jcaillon/valet/tests.d/0001-core-functions/results.approved.md

 Extra parameters: ⌜--std-in --error⌝
 DEBUG    The command ⌜fakeexec2⌝ originally ended with exit code ⌜1⌝.
 Standard output:
-⌜▶ called fakeexec2
+⌜▶ called fakeexec2 --std-in --error
-Input stream was:
+▶ fakeexec2 input stream was:
----
-inputStreamValue
----
-Arguments were:
---std-in --error⌝
+⌈inputStreamValue⌉⌝
 Error output:
 ⌜This is an error output from fakeexec2 returning 1 from fakeexec2⌝